 A not-for-credit induction module will be the starting point of the programme.
 The induction process is designed to familiarise you with the programme design, requirements and resources, as well as with the way online interaction, learning and grading will take place.
 After the induction you should be familiar with academic life, including academic writing, library services and library access, OnlineCampus access, and academic support services.

-You will develop a theoretical and practical understanding of the needs of organisations when strategically planning, re-engineering, and integrating business information systems.
-You will also achieve a holistic knowledge of the critical role of IS/T, both at corporate and business levels, enabling you to be ready to support and deliver professional, ethical and legal services in IS/T implementation.
+Most businesses are undergoing some form of digital transformation, this module has been designed with business leaders to take a critical overview of the processes that are involved.
+You will develop a theoretical and practical understanding of the needs of organisations when strategically planning transformation and integrating business information systems.
+You will also achieve a holistic knowledge of the critical role of IS/T, both at corporate and business levels, enabling you to be ready to support and deliver professional, ethical and legal services in IS/T transformation.

 Project Management, Leadership and Skills: Planning and Control